benjamin-leifer/PhD_Markup_Experiment/README.md

 `updated_at` fields on `TestResult` documents.
 A simple approach is to run a database update that sets both fields to the current time for documents where they are missing.

+Raw data files now support additional metadata.
+Existing `raw_data_files` documents can optionally be updated to link to their corresponding `Sample` via the new `sample` field and populate auxiliary information such as `operator`, `acquisition_device`, and free-form `tags` or `metadata` as needed.